Logically, there is no need for chapters in novels at all. You, the writer, could start the book on page one and keep going right to the end…

 Note that these differences should be sudden, and only happen once or twice.

 Only divide a novel into parts if there is a sudden leap from 1954 to 1978, and then from 1978 to 2010.
-If Part One actually covers the entire 24 year period up to 1978, there is no need to suddenly have a new part, because time has been steadily advancing throughout.
+If Part One actually covers the entire 24 year period up to 1978, there is no need to suddenly have a new part.
+Why not?
+Because time has been steadily advancing throughout.

-If the New York-London novel has the character jetting across the Atlantic frequently, don't bother with parts, because the reader will be used to these shifts in place.
+If the New York-London novel has the character jetting across the Atlantic frequently, don’t bother with parts.
+The reader will be used to these shifts in place.

-And if the changes of narrator occur frequently in the love story - every chapter or two, say - you don't need parts.
+And if the narrator changes frequently in the love story – every chapter or two, say – you don’t need parts.
 Parts are only there to warn the reader that a major shift (one they have not experienced before) is about to take place.